alzatin/abundance-mo-fork/README.md

 ### Code

-The code atom allows you to enter arbitrary [jsxcad](https://jsxcad.js.org/) code.
-Please note that parts of this interface are likely to change in the near future.
+The code atom allows you to enter arbitrary replicad code.
+For all available methods see replicad.xyz

 ### Constant

-The constant atom defines a constant number which can be used to control multiple inputs.
+The constant atom defines a constant number that can be used to control multiple inputs.

-{picture of constant controling multiple inputs}
+{picture of constant controlling multiple inputs}

 ### Equation